model-checking/cbmc-training/docs/src/starter-kit/overview/README.md

 ## Run the proof

-Finally, we can run the proof:
+Finally, we can run the proof.
+In the directory containing the proof, we run
 ```
 make
 ```